UltraMKF12/Storybois-Discord-Bot/README.md

 **To add:**\
 Better prompt message that supports unlimited characters.
 The current one works by sending 4 "." messages, then updating them with the prompt.
 Only allows less than 8k characters.
+Better way to specify where the event messages are supposed to be sent.

 ![Bot in voting period](Images/image.png)